Flemish Cycling Week

 The Flemish Cycling Week (Dutch:Vlaamse Wielerweek) or simply Flemish Week, is a series of five road cycling races held in Flanders in late March and early April.

-The series span in fact two weeks.
-It begins with Dwars door Vlaanderen (until 2017) and ends 11–12 days later with the Tour of Flanders, which is the most important race of the series.
+The series in fact spans two weeks.
+It has begun with Classic Brugge–De Panne since 2018 and ends 11–12 days later with the Tour of Flanders, which is the most important race of the series.

 Events

-Since 2018, the series consist of five one-day races:
+Since 2018, the series has consisted of five one-day races: